jimmidyson/configmap-reload/README.md

 Usage of ./out/configmap-reload:
   -volume-dir value
-        the config map volume directory to watch for updates; may be used multiple times -webhook-method string
+        the config map volume directory to watch for updates; may be used multiple times -web.listen-address string
+    	  address to listen on for web interface and telemetry. (default ":9533") -web.telemetry-path string
+    	  path under which to expose metrics. (default "/metrics") -webhook-method string
         the HTTP method url to use to send the webhook (default "POST") -webhook-status-code int